johnnolan/johnnolan.dev/src/hcta/articles/tech-ethics-adrs.md

 One of my passions in development is front end performance and the concept of tech privilege (this will be another post in the future).
 This introduced me to a wider view on ethics in development.

-[A blog post Lisa has written titled "Tech Ethic Decisions"](https://docs.modernising.opg.service.justice.gov.uk/research-development/articles/tech-ethic-decisions/) introduces the concept and I instantly began to wonder how you could take this and apply it to a teams every day working.
+[A blog post by Lisa Talia Moretti titled "Tech Ethic Decisions"](https://docs.modernising.opg.service.justice.gov.uk/research-development/articles/tech-ethic-decisions/) introduces the concept and I instantly began to wonder how you could take this and apply it to a teams every day working.

 In this article we will be using these guidelines, so I recommend you pause to take time to read her article.